 I want to share with you this 25 minute pregnancy workout at home.
-It’s important to have access to workouts you can do in the privacy and comfort of your own home.
+It's important to have access to workouts you can do in the privacy and comfort of your own home at a time you may want to be avoiding the gym.

 Safety for both you and baby is non-negotiable.